 *Adapted from: Goleman, D., Boyatzis, R, & McKee, A. (2002).
 Primal Leadership: Realizing the Power of Emotional Intelligence.
 MA, Harvard Business School Press.

 For clients who want greater holistic well-being as part of their results, you can choose to incorporate yoga into training or coaching plans.
-As a certified yoga-teacher, I am privileged to share the practice and benefits of yoga with my clients.
+As a certified yoga-teacher, Laura is privileged to share the practice and benefits of yoga with her clients.
 Yoga can amplify the effects of other services and generate energy and intrinsic motivation for change in other areas of life and health.

-Yoga originated in India as a comprehensive system for wellbeing on all levels - physical, mental, emotional and spiritual.
+Yoga originated in India as a comprehensive system for well-being on all levels - physical, mental, emotional and spiritual.
 Yoga was originally practiced only by males.
-However, yoga practices have been modified over the years to be available to all people of all abilities.
+However, yoga practices have been modified over the years to be available to all people.
 Yoga incorporates meditation, physical postures (with modifications for every body in any environment), and methods of breathing to increase and manage energy.
 Yoga has become popular in the US as a form of exercise, strength and balance training, and relaxation.

 Through yoga you learn discipline and how to balance effort and ease on the mat (or chair) to help you be disciplined and balance effort and ease in everyday life.
 It is great as a practice alone or added to workouts for greater strength and flexibility.
 Yoga is excellent for kids and adults.
 Yoga is a perfect addition to services for workplace wellness.
 Through yoga you can practice deliberate mindfulness in motion for alignment of mind, body, and spirit.
 Don't worry!
 You do not need to be flexible and there is no need to achieve challenging postures.

 Studies about yoga have found that it has many benefits including: